Offshore Banking Jurisdictions Listed in Order

 For initial deposits of over $250,000:

-OffshoreCompany.com specializes in bank accounts in Switzerland, please visit our entire section on Swiss Banking.
+OffshoreCompany.com specializes in bank accounts in Switzerland and other favorable jurisdictions.
+So, please complete a consultation form or use one of the phone numbers on this page.
+In addition, you can visit our entire section on Swiss Banking.

 For deposits under $250,000, here are the recommended jurisdictions:

 - Cook Islands